Tailored from £7,700 per person excl. flights

 With stays in remote camps, intimate safari experiences, and the opportunity to spot both the iconic animals and also the elusive and rarer species, this 12-day luxury Zambia Wildlife Holiday is the ultimate safari adventure.

 You’ll be met on arrival by a Wayfairer representative at Kenneth Kaunda International Airport (LUN).
 They will escort you through the airport to board your next domestic flight to Mfuwe Airport (MFU).

-On arrival in Mfuwe Airport, you’ll be met by your private driver and transferred to Time + Tide Luwi, your camp for the next two nights.
+On arrival in Mfuwe Airport, you’ll be met by your private driver and transferred to Time + Tide Luwi, your camp for the next two nights in the South Luangwa National Park.
 The drive to the camp will take around two hours and you’ll have the chance to spot wildlife on the journey.

 Time + Tide Luwi is an incredibly remote camp, set on the banks of the Luwi River with no other camps for miles around.
 This is the perfect place to come for a tranquil retreat into nature and the luxury tents allow you to fully immerse in the African bush.

 Relax on your open air lounge and spot wildlife wandering through the grassy plains.
 Your senses will be ignited as you hear the bellows of hippos in the nearby lagoon, breathe in the scent of African jasmine and feel the cool breeze in the warm afternoons.

 Rise early for your first incredible safari experience in South Luangwa National Park.
 Take an early morning game drive with the camp’s award-winning guiding team.

 You’ll roam through the most game rich areas of the park, venturing across the woodland savannahs and the vast rivers.
 You can take game drives throughout the day, however the best times are generally in the early morning and evening.